-The Corporation has a share option plan for eligible employees and consultants of the Corporation.
+The Corporation has a share option plan ("Option Plan") for eligible employees and consultants of the Corporation.
+During 2019, the Corporation eliminated the Option Plan, removing the Corporation's ability to issue new share options.
+Outstanding options remain subject to the terms and conditions of the Option Plan in effect at the time of the grant.
 The Corporation follows the fair-value method to record share-based compensation expense with respect to share options granted.
-The fair value of each option granted is estimated on the date of grant and that value is recorded as share-based compensation expense over the vesting period of those grants, with a corresponding increase to share-based compensation reserve less an estimated forfeiture rate.
+The fair value of each option granted was estimated on the date of grant and that value is recorded as share-based compensation expense over the vesting period of those grants, with a corresponding increase to share-based compensation reserve less an estimated forfeiture rate.
 The consideration received by the Corporation on the exercise of share options is recorded as an increase to issued capital together with corresponding amounts previously recognized in the share-based compensation reserve.
 Forfeitures are estimated based on historical information for each reporting period, and adjusted as required to reflect actual forfeitures that have occurred in the period.
+No share options were granted in 2019 or 2018.

-The Corporation also has a unit incentive plan ("UIP") under which the Corporation may grant restricted share units ("RSUs"), performance share units ("PSUs") and compensation share units ("CSUs") to its employees.
+The Corporation also has a unit incentive plan ("UIP") under which the Corporation may grant restricted share units ("RSUs"), performance share units ("PSUs") to its employees.